Watts-Lab/task-mapping/Categorization problem.md

 # Procedure
 ## Steps
 > Step one: Group members arrived, introduced themselves, and were given name tags.
+The groups were made of four subjects who either signed up for the same time slot or were randomly assigned.
 They were made aware that they would be video recorded.
 >
 > Step two: Students were provided with a set of verbal instructions and clarifications as required.
 >